Non-stationary Gaussian models with physical barriers: Introduction

 \subsection{Requirements for a new solution}

 Here, we set out five desirable properties of a solution to the coastline problem.
 These properties are inspired by the literature review and formulated to ensure that the main strengths of previous approaches are maintained, while the main weaknesses are overcome.
+We readily acknowledge that different scientists have different requirements for their models; we do not wish to imply that this list is the only possible list of requirements, but we recommend any reader who agree with this list to use the model we present in this paper.
 The SGF should \begin{description} \item[Property 1] be robust to the boundary polygon selection process, \item[Property 2] have a computational cost close to the stationary alternative, \item[Property 3] not be much more difficult for a researcher to use in practice, compared to the stationary GRF, \item[Property 4] include a flexibility parameter, a \emph{range} parameter, determining the distance of spatial similarity, as described below, and, \item[Property 5] not introduce any new assumptions that are not realistic. \end{description}

 Property 1 was discussed in Section \ref{sec-intro-polygon}.
-In Figure \ref{fig-neumann-robust} we illustrate the behaviour of the default SGF with Neumann boundaries in \citet{Lindgren2011} when modeling a small channel in a coastline.
+In Figure \ref{fig-neumann-robust} we illustrate the behaviour of the default SGF with Neumann boundaries in \citet{Lindgren2011} when modelling a small channel in a coastline.
 As the channel becomes smaller, and is eventually closed, the dependency between the south and the north shrinks towards zero.
 This illustrates that the behaviour of this model component depends continuously on the width of the channel, hence we believe it is robust to the boundary polygon selection process.

 For Property 2, the computational cost is a clear bottleneck in many applications, as researchers need to fit several models to compare predictive performance and investigate the stability of inference results.
 We consider the $\m O(n^3)$ cost of computing all possible distances between $n$ datapoints, as used in e.g.\ \citet{scott2014complex}, or even the $\m O(n^2)$ cost of writing down the full spatial covariance matrix, to be too expensive for a general solution to the coastline problem.